You are here

 Take Steps to Stop It

-Teach your children how to be assertive.
+- Teach your children how to be assertive.
 Encourage your children to express their feelings clearly, say no when they feel uncomfortable or pressured, stand up for themselves without fighting, and walk away in dangerous situations.
-Bullies are less likely to intimidate children who are confident and resourceful.

-Team up.
-Work with your PTA or local mental health association to make sure that schools treat bullying as violence.
+- Team up.
+Work with your PTA or local MHA affiliate to make sure that schools treat bullying as violence.
 Help them develop programs to prevent bullying and promote safe school environments.

-You can find more helpful information about bullying at the following websites:
+You can find more helpful information about bullying at the following website: